CamCove-Crichton/Champs-Game/README.md

 ### Unfixed Bugs
 - Would like to finesse styling with the h3 headings in the question area div across all forms of media queries for a better responsive design
-- Need to see why when the level change is selected to a higher level and then back to a lower level that the data is not reassigned and stored in the variable currentLevel

 ## Credits